 - A/B test different elements on your site, including your AMP pages, to find out which ones convert the most using the Google Optimize addon

-And that’s it!
-You now know how to recognize the times when Google Analytics is wrong.
+You now know how to recognize when Google Analytics is wrong.
 And, while Google Analytics isn’t a bad tool, it’s important you understand where data might be incorrect.
-That way you can work around it and make the right changes to build your success.
+That way you can work around it and make the right changes to grow your website.